Image Wrap

 As this blog has cataloged in the past – specifically with lawnmower DUIs – Long Beach DUI law is very strict.
 If a California Highway Patrol officer stops you for operating a motor vehicle under the influence of drugs or alcohol, you will face stiff charges according to either California Vehicle Code Section 23152 (a) or 23152 (b).
 If convicted, you face a plethora of unpleasant penalties, from harsh probation to a full year driver license suspension to forced installation of a device in your car that won’t allow you to drive unless you blow a sober breath into it.
 And of course serious jail time always lurks as a possibility.

 Your best line of defense is to connect immediately with a talented Los Angeles criminal defense attorney.
-One of the reasons why many Burbank DUI defendants choose the Kraut Criminal & DUI Lawyers — (located at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505, Phone 818-563-9810) — is that Attorney Michael Kraut and his team deeply understand the concerns that DUI defendants have.
+One of the reasons why many Burbank DUI defendants choose the Kraut Law Group Criminal & DUI Lawyers, Inc. — (located at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505, Phone 818-563-9810) — is that Attorney Michael Kraut and his team deeply understand the concerns that DUI defendants have.
 With more than a decade-and-a-half experience in the system – including 14 years as a local prosecutor – Attorney Kraut can help answer those nagging questions that have been keeping you up since the night (or day) of your Burbank DUI arrest.

 Continue reading